 Our Insider’s Guide ebook walks you through everything you need to build and operate an author website.
 Learn how to create meaningful connections between users and your author brand!

 Spring 1915 is consumed with two traumatic events.

-Canada endures a trial by fire at the Second Battle of Ypres.
+Canadian troops endures a trial by fire at the Second Battle of Ypres.
 While the Canadians are ultimately successful – to the pride of their countrymen – the battle marks the first widespread use of chlorine gas.
-The gas moved across the ground like a yellow-green fog, damaged the mucus membranes and caused asphyxiation.
+The gas moves across the ground like a yellow-green fog, damaging the mucus membranes and causing asphyxiation.

-Meanwhile, Americans are rocked by the torpedoing of the Lusitania, an ocean liner that – like the Titanic – was thought to be unsinkable.
-The sinking cost the lives of nearly 1,200 people including women, children and babies, and split the United States into two camps – those who wanted war and those who still believed in neutrality.
+Meanwhile, Americans are rocked by the torpedoing of the Lusitania, an ocean liner that, like the Titanic, was thought to be unsinkable.
+The sinking costs the lives of nearly 1,200 including women, children and babies, and splits the United States into two camps – those who want war and those who still believe in neutrality.

 Part two in the A Tale of Two Nations: Canada, U.S. and WW1 series.
 The series explores journalism history by examining how newspapers reported on the war, painting a picture of the war as our ancestors knew it.

 Some links on this page may be affiliate links, and BookWorks may earn a commission if you use our link to purchase a product or service from this page.
 If you support what BookWorks does, please use our link and help us continue creating outstanding self-publishing content!